Close Menu

 Nevada, unlike some states, does not have a short term disability insurance program.
 However, your employer may offer short-term disability insurance through a private company.

-Privately, there are two types of disability insurance that you can buy: short and long term benefits.
+Privately, there are two types of insurance that you can buy: short and long term benefits.
 Short term benefits will replace a portion of your salary from three to six months after the onset of being unable to work.

 Long term benefits will begin six months after your medical condition.
 It can last for a few years until you are able to return to work.
 Likewise, it can pay out until you retire.